hanwen36/Linux-datcenter-sre-lab/README.md

 This repository is actively being developed.

-Currently, the **Disk Full incident** is fully implemented.
+Currently, the following incidents are fully implemented:
+- Disk Full Incident
+- CPU High Incident

-Other incident scenarios are in progress and will be completed incrementally.
+Additional incident scenarios are in progress and will be completed incrementally.